-On 8th November 1759, upon Clive's recommendation, Vansittart was appointed President of the Council and Governor of Fort William and the company's settlements in Bengal, Belhar and Orissa; but, owing to the critical condition of affairs at Fort St. George, where he was acting as governor ad interim, he did not arrive in Bengal until July 1700.
+Clive had now been Commander-in-Chief of the Indian Army for three years and, on 8th November 1759, he recommended that Vansittart was appointed President of the Council and Governor of Fort William and the company's settlements in Bengal, Belhar and Orissa; but, owing to the critical condition of affairs at Fort St. George, where he was acting as governor ad interim, he did not arrive in Bengal until July 1700.
 His promotion occasioned much discontent at Fort William, due, in part at least, to the fact that he was junior to any member of the council there.
 A petition was drawn up by John Zephaniah Holwell, the temporary governor, on 29th December 1759, which was signed by the members of the council, remonstrating against his appointment.
 The directors, however, upheld Vansittart and, in a reply dated 21st January 1761, removed the petitioners from their official places.

 Vansittart arrived in Bengal at the end of July 1760.
 He found affairs embarrassed.
 Clive, by undertaking to assist the Subadar in military matters, had entirely changed the position of the company in Bengal.
 By the treaty with the subadar, Mir Jafar, the company undertook to maintain a force under their own direction, but in the Subadar's pay, to be at his service when he should require it.
 The sum for its maintenance was afterwards fixed at a lakh of rupees a month.
 The new governor found this subsidy unpaid, the treasury empty and the income of the presidency scarcely sufficient for the current expenses of Calcutta.
 Nothing was to be expected from Mir Jafar, who was alienated from the English and who, besides, had entirely lost control of the administration.
 The death of his son, Miran, on 2 July 1760, plunged matters into inextricable confusion by removing the only man able to control the Subadar's troops.
 Under these circumstances, Vansittart resolved to place the administration in the hands of Mir Kasim, Mir Jafar's son-in-law, a man of undoubted ability and well affected to the English.
 On 2nd October 1760, Vansittart proceeded to Kasimbazar and, finding Mir Jafar resolutely opposed to his plan, deposed him and, at his own request, sent him to Calcutta.
 His successor, Mir Kasim, by a treaty previously concluded on 17th September, assigned the revenues of the provinces of Bardwan, Midnapur and Chittagong for the maintenance of the company's troops and placed them under English administration.